jona-mhw/google-sheets-mcp/README.md

 ---

 **Created by**: Jona
 **Purpose**: Connect Claude with Google Sheets efficiently and securely
+**Type**: Research & Development Project - MCP Proof of Concept